kammitama5/kammitama5.github.io/_posts/2018-1-18-Thursday-January-18th.md

 ## So far otherwise
-- I was accepted to two bootcamps, and turned one down (they're sort of my back-up but I didn't want to do the purely JS one), am studying for GREs and am interviewing and waiting to hear back on some applications for summer internships.
+- I was accepted to two bootcamps, and turned one down (they're sort of my back-up but I didn't want to do the purely JS one : worse case I find a job, work for a year or so, and then apply for my Master's ), am studying for GREs and am interviewing and waiting to hear back on some applications for summer internships.
   I also have heard from some other recruiters, so I've applied for some of that stuff, too.
 But honestly, I really just want to do my Master's, the more I think about it.
 I think I'd be happy as a computer scientist/ data scientist.